SergeyF11/t9RGB_control/README.md

 	brightness and speed value from 1 to 5 (optional, default=1).
 	Default device is '/dev/ttyUSB0'

 P.S.
-You must be in the dialup group to use the program.
+You must be in the dialout group to use the program.
 Add a user to the group with the command.

-	sudo adduser <CURENT_USER> dialup
+	sudo adduser <CURENT_USER> dialout
 You can run this program as a superuser for a test only!

 ## Copyright